sayanee/build-podcast/readme.md

+**This project is archived now.
+It was amazing to learn and share about various technical tools through 67 episodes from episode 1 on 1 June 2012 to episode 67 on 9 April 2016.
+Catch the archived videos on [YouTube](https://www.youtube.com/playlist?list=PL9wSRifxQqRrLalGxTs-8FmfftbueLk5u).**

 # Build Podcast [![Dependency Status](https://gemnasium.com/sayanee/build-podcast.svg)](https://gemnasium.com/sayanee/build-podcast) [![Dependency Travis CI](https://travis-ci.org/sayanee/build-podcast.svg)](https://travis-ci.org/sayanee/build-podcast)

 > [Build Podcast](http://build-podcast.com) is a screencast about technology tools :nut_and_bolt: :electric_plug: :battery: :abcd: :computer: for design and development.
 Each episode, [Sayanee](http://sayan.ee) will be creating a screencast that will take you through step-by-step in using one tool to build a little project, all in the fun spirit of hacking, creating and building stuff!